 A little more snuggle time with Mom, maybe an extra book at bedtime, or even a little additional TV watching while the rest of the siblings keep a normal bedtime all go a long way into making the half-birthday child feel like this was truly a fun day!

-I love this 1/2 birthday cake from AlexaMarieZurcher!
+I love this 1/2 birthday cake from AlexaMarieZurcher (link no longer working)!

 And then there's the half-birthday celebration at school (we do this for our kids who have summer birthdays- they are NOT celebrating twice in the same year in the classroom!).
 Here's a sweet idea from Over the Big Moon.

 So what do you think?
-Do you celebrate the half birthday or think it's too much?
+Do you celebrate your children's half birthdays?